 Understanding extreme states

-Although initially conceptualised as an alternative way to understand extreme states often referred to as 'psychosis', Dissociachotic framework can be valuable to explain any perceived threat response as an alterative to the diagnostic and pathologising narratives in mental health systems
+Dissociachotic is an alternative to pathologizing human distress.
+Although initially conceptualized as an alternative way to understand extreme states often referred to as 'psychosis', Dissociachotic framework can be valuable to explain any perceived threat response as an alternative to the diagnostic and pathologizing narratives in mental health systems

 Dissociachotic theory is an explanatory framework for the emergence and evaporation of altered states of experience.